heig-tin-info/handbook/README.md

 Currently drawio conversion occurs at each build (very slow) and does not support dark mode.
 It would be nice to have a way to convert the drawio files to svg and include them in the markdown files.

+One solution for simple graphics is to include svg directly and twick the svg to map colors with the theme colors.

 ### Exercices

 - Add "Exercise:" before admonition Exercice